 If you want to improve air quality, the dusty places that you can’t see are as important as those that you can.
 Fresh, dust-free air in bedrooms means a better sleep and an end to morning sneezing.

-So use a step-stool and a duster on a pole to dust the tops of wardrobes and other tall dust-catchers.
-Or why not cheat if your wardrobes have a top pelmet (valance)?
+Use a step-stool and a duster on a pole to dust the tops of wardrobes and other tall dust-catchers.
+Or you can take an easier approach to help collect dust!
 Simply drop sheets of newspaper onto the top of your wardrobes and every so often carefully lift off the papers and drop them and the dust that’s with them into the rubbish.

 You’ll need to do this with care, however, otherwise you’ll set off a dust storm.
-So take a large tray with you and stand on a step-stool in front of the wardrobe.
+Take a large tray with you and stand on a step-stool in front of the wardrobe.
 Lay a clean sheet of newspaper on top of the dusty one.
-Fold the edges of both papers into the centre – and drop the lot onto your tray, ready to parcel up with the rubbish.
+Fold the edges of both papers into the center – and drop the lot onto your tray, ready to parcel up with the rubbish.